Updated: Oct 10

 But isn’t it up to each operator or manufacturer to try to find a solution to the specific set of problems.
 Aldo has been thinking outside the box virtually all of his life.
 Could that give him the skill set to come up with the idea that saves the day?
 How does Terminal Zero position itself to survive?

 We also discussed new and innovative competition formats with Aldo.
-But that will be covered in the second part of the interview.
-It should go up on this website shortly!
-Stay tuned!
+Access the second part to the interview right here!